webclient implementation guide

 NAVIGATION_NAME = "webclient.Navigation";

-By passing this variable to queryInterface()
+By passing this variable to queryInterface(), an instance of the

-implementation of the navigation function (i.e., instance of NavigationImpl
+implementation of the navigation function (i.e., instance of NavigationImpl)

 is returned.